Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This work has been supported by the project PharmaRobot (ref.
 COMPETE2030-FEDER-01478600), and funded by Fundação para a Ciência e a Tecnologia (FCT), Portugal.
-This work was also supported by the ISR-UC FCT grant UIDB/00048/2020 (DOI: 10.54499/UIDB/00048/2020), and by the Ph.D. grant 2024.04377.BDANA.
+This work was also supported by the ISR-UC FCT grant UIDB/00048/2025 (DOI: 10.54499/UIDB/00048/2025)